What to Wear to Jury Duty 2026: Complete Dress Code Guide

 - When in doubt, dress one level up from what you think is necessary

-This guide breaks down exactly what to wear to jury duty based on your court type, gender, and season, so you can show up confident and appropriately dressed.
+This guide breaks down exactly what to wear to jury duty based on your court type, gender, state, and season — so you can show up confident and appropriately dressed.

 The jury duty dress code varies by court level, but the baseline expectation across nearly all U.S. courthouses is business casual.
 That means clean, neat clothing that shows respect for the legal process without requiring a full suit.

-Here is how dress codes break down by court type.
+Here's how dress codes break down by court level.

 Federal Court Dress Code